pdxrod/tensorflow-towardsdatascience/README.md

     conda install scikit-learn -y
     jupyter notebook

 It took me a while to figure out how to push this to Github.
-I kept getting 403's, even though I'd added a "Personal Access Token" to the URL of this project in .git/config.
+I kept getting 403's, even though I'd added a "Personal Access Token" to the URL of this project in .git/config, as recommended in a discussion on stackoverflow.com.

-stackoverflow.com was worse than useless - just a load of bureaucrats deleting comments cos they're not "answers" or whatever.

 This site got it:
 https://mycyberuniverse.com/how-fix-fatal-authentication-failed-for-https-github-com.html

-My comment:

-OMFG

-Your point 6, "Select the scopes, or permissions, you’d like to grant this token.
+Point 6, "Select the scopes, or permissions, you’d like to grant this token.
 To use your token to access repositories from the command line, select repo."

-finally did it for me, after weeks of useless discussion on stackoverflow, and my comments being deleted by uptight administrators cos they're not "answers", or some other f***ing bureaucratic nonsense.
+finally did it for me, after weeks of useless discussion on stackoverflow, and my comments being deleted because they're not "answers", or some other bureaucratic reason.

 WTF?
 A "token" is just an impossible-to-remember temporary password, so you have to keep a copy of it somewhere.
-It's less secure.
+It's surely less secure.